dprojects/Woodworking/Docs/README.md

 > [!NOTE]
 > **New significant changes since the last release 2.0 stable:** <br>
+> * improve workbench update and add buttons to list and remove disabled workbenches (debugInfo) <br>
 > * Ukrainian translation <br>
 > * improve layout position and size (MagicPanels, all tools with GUI) <br>
 > * new magicStart layout with scroller (magicStart) <br>